ennerperez/image-toolkit/README.md

 ## Documentation

 ImageToolkit's documentation, included in this repo in the root directory.
 No more documentation required for now.

-## Versioning

-All notable changes to this project will be documented in this file.
-This project adheres to [Semantic Versioning](http://semver.org/).

-Sometimes I screw up, but I'll adhere to those rules whenever possible.

 ## License